laminlabs/lamin-blog/docs/lamin.md

 Agents are using these systems in similar ways to how humans have been using them for years, just at a higher frequency and scales in a number of ways.
 There are also still the same note taking, inventory management, and workspace applications that serve as systems of record -- just that they now allow you to run AI inside these applications.
 None of these systems were built for models and humans to manage the complexity of data in a complex domain like biology at these new scale.
-And vector databases, which were built for AI, seem to have already had their peak moment.
+And vector databases, which were built for AI, seem to have already had their peak moment.[^symbolic-memory]

 We started working on Lamin in early 2022 with the idea that computational biology should become more traceable & efficent.
 Some of the underlying problems are fundamental and had already been true for decades.